tatumio/tatum-js/README.md

 A powerful, feature-rich TypeScript/JavaScript library that streamlines the development of blockchain applications.

 🔍 **Designed For Developers**
-If you're looking to integrate blockchain functionalities into your projects, [Tatum SDK](https://docs.tatum.io/sdk/get-started-with-tatum-sdk) is for you.

-We simplify the integration process by offering:
+If you're looking to integrate blockchain functionalities into your projects, [Tatum SDK](https://docs.tatum.io/sdk/get-started-with-tatum-sdk) is for you.We simplify the integration process by offering:

 - A user-friendly interface 🤝
 - Consistent interaction with a broad range of blockchains, including Ethereum 🔷, Polygon 🟣, Bitcoin ₿, and many more.